SalinaYu/ASEwhat-happens-when/9-HTTPproto.md

 ![HTTP/2 Advantages](https://blog.cloudflare.com/content/images/2015/12/image_1.png)

-For the sake of this exercise we will assume the request is HTTP/1.1.
+HTTP/2 is gaining popularity due to performance -- multiplexing and the proptocol being binary (smaller on the wire).
+For the sake of this exercise we will assume the transaction is using HTTP/1.1.

 ## Initial GET request